How to host your Portal on your own custom domain using CloudFront and Route53

 Note: Amazon may charge depending on the use of these services.

 To configure your Portal to make it work on SSL you can use AWS Cloudfront which is a CDN that allows you to add a secure certificate to it - certificate can be easily generated with AWS Certificate Manager under one AWS account.
-In this article we decided to use AWS Route 53 as DNS service for a domain that's in use for Custom domain of our Portal.
+In this article, we decided to use AWS Route 53 as a DNS service for a domain that's in use for the Custom domain of our Portal.

 ⚠️ Warning: Update the NS records with your current DNS service provider to use Route 53 name servers!!